sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #13.
 Writing a script that prints a number with two decimal places
 #14.
 Converting a decimal to hexadecimal
 #15.
 Writing a script that encodes texct using the rot 13 encryption
+#16.
+Writing a script that prints every other line from the input